New Hurdle For Major Alaska Gold Mine After Donald Trump Jr. Tweets Opposition

 There's been heated debate over Pebble Mine for years.
 The Obama administration aimed to block it.

 Other mine opponents say they won't rest easy until they see a rejection of the permit.
-They want the EPA to exercise the veto power it has under the Clean Water Act.
+They want the Environmental Protection Agency to exercise the veto power it has under the Clean Water Act.
 As long as Pebble is still trying to dig a mine at the headwaters of Bristol Bay, they say, their fight continues.